Lasting Power of Attorney (LPA) Solicitors

-Delegate authority for health and/or financial matters to another.
+Delegate authority for health and/or financial matters to another with Lasting Power of Attorney.

 Powers of Attorney (PoA) are often used to delegate one’s authority (usually concerning financial matters) to a third party.
 For example, a PoA may be required where an individual is going abroad, or is unable to act for some other reason and wishes someone else to have the authority to act on their behalf.
 Elderly clients may also wish to delegate financial or welfare authority to a family member, so as to assist them with managing their affairs.